GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ```
 Env vars:

+* `SKAFFOLD_CONFIG` (same as `--config`)
 * `SKAFFOLD_FILENAME` (same as `--filename`)
 * `SKAFFOLD_PROFILE` (same as `--profile`)
+* `SKAFFOLD_PROFILE_AUTO_ACTIVATION` (same as `--profile-auto-activation`)
+* `SKAFFOLD_YAML_ONLY` (same as `--yaml-only`)

 ### skaffold fix

-Update old configuration to newest schema version
+Update old configuration to a newer schema version

 ```

+Examples:
+  # Update "skaffold.yaml" in the current folder to the latest version
+  skaffold fix

+  # Update "skaffold.yaml" in the current folder to version "skaffold/v1"
+  skaffold fix --version skaffold/v1

 Options:
-  -f, --filename='skaffold.yaml': Filename or URL to the pipeline file
+  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
-      --overwrite=false: Overwrite original config with fixed config
+      --overwrite=false: Overwrite original config with fixed config --version='skaffold/v2beta5': Target schema version to upgrade to

 Usage:
   skaffold fix [options]